 By filing a Zantac lawsuit, you can hold the drug manufacturer accountable for the financial, physical, and emotional harm you endured due to your cancer.
-Your attorney at Estey & Bomberger, LLP will work closely with you to identify all potential avenues to compensation and find all the damages you may qualify for, such as the following.
+Your Mississippi Zantac injury lawyer at Estey & Bomberger, LLP will work closely with you to identify all potential avenues to compensation and find all the damages you may qualify for, such as the following.

 - Past and future medical expenses

 - Loss of future earnings